 To improve the accuracy of your positions, consider using a GPS receiver that supports differential corrections.
-Differential correction technology further improves accuracy by leveraging reference stations, which are also known as base stations.
+Differential correction technology further improves accuracy by using reference stations, which are also known as base stations.
 A reference station is another GPS receiver that is established on a known location.
 The reference station estimates its location based on satellite signals and compares this estimated position to the known position.
 The difference between these positions is applied to the estimated GPS position calculated by the user's GPS receiver, also called the rover, to get a more accurate position.
 The user's receiver must be located within a certain distance of the reference station for differential corrections to occur.
 Differential corrections can be applied in real time in the field or when postprocessing data in the office.

 While Field Maps stores the information to use in postprocessing, it doesn't directly support it.